-THEN?
-4 How many COVID-19 vaccines are under development?
-How can I register to get a COVID-19 vaccine?
-Will there be enough COVID-19 vaccine for everyone?
-Will I be able to get the vaccine if I'm not in a priority group?
+THEN?4 How many COVID-19 vaccines are under development?4 How can I register to get a COVID-19 vaccine?4 Will there be enough COVID-19 vaccine for everyone?4 Will I be able to get the vaccine if I'm not in a priority group?
 What can I do now to protect myself from getting COVID-19 until a vaccine is more widely available What will it cost to get a COVID-19 vaccine?
 Is it free?
-What if I don't have health insurance Has New Mexico been selected by Pfizer to be part of a vaccine pilot?
-5 Does participation in the Pfizer pilot mean that New Mexico will be getting more vaccine th other states?
-SHOULD I GET THE VACCINE?
-6 Will I need the COVID-19 vaccine even if I'm not in a high-risk group?
-I am currently infected or have been infected previously with the virus that causes COVID-1 Should I get the vaccine?
+What if I don't have health insurance?5 SHOULD I GET THE VACCINE?5 Will I need the COVID-19 vaccine even if I'm not in a high-risk group?5 I am currently infected or have been infected previously with the virus that causes COVID-19.
+Should I get the vaccine?
 I was recently exposed to someone with COVID-19.
 Should I get the vaccine?
 I had COVID-19 and received passive antibody therapy.
+Should I get the vaccine?7 I have an underlying condition that is considered high risk for severe COVID-19 disease.
 Should I get the vaccine?
-I have an underlying condition that is considered high risk for severe COVID-19 disease.
+I am pregnant or lactating.
 Should I get the vaccine?
-8 I am pregnant or lactating.
-Should I get the vaccine?
-8 I have a history of dermal filler use.
+I have a history of dermal filler use.
 Can I get vaccinated?
-9 I need to get tested for tuberculosis (TB) infection using an immune-based test.
+I need to get tested for tuberculosis (TB) infection using an immune-based test.
 Can I get vaccinated?
-9 Will screening testing (e.g., congregate care settings) be continued for people who have 10 received the vaccine?
-Does the Governor or the New Mexico Department of Health intend or have plans to make the COVID-19 vaccine mandatory?
-WILL THE VACCINE BE SAFE?
-10 How will I know the COVID-19 vaccine is safe?
+I need to get a mammogram.
+Can I get vaccinated?
+Will screening testing (e.g., congregate care settings) be continued for people who have received the vaccine?
+Does the Governor or the New Mexico Department of Health intend or have plans to make the COVID-19 vaccine mandatory?10 WILL THE VACCINE BE SAFE?10 How will I know the COVID-19 vaccine is safe?
 How do I know which sources of COVID-19 vaccine information are accurate?
-11 Do the COVID-19 mRNA vaccines contain any heavy metals (e.g., mercury), preservatives, and/or animal byproducts?
+Do the COVID-19 vaccines contain any heavy metals (e.g., mercury), preservatives, and/or animal byproducts?
+Were the COVID-19 vaccines made in fetal cell lines?
 Is it safe to go to a facility to get a COVID-19 vaccine or any other vaccine?
 Will the COVID-19 vaccine make me test positive?
 Will the COVID-19 vaccine give me COVID-19?
-Will the mRNA vaccines alter my DNA?
-12
+How do the Pfizer and Moderna mRNA vaccines work?12